dAS

 "Late 4 Assembly" is somewhat magical arpeggio of wonder - lightweight and sounding like a trance soundbox.

-These are but a few of the tracks that open up a great album where all the participants nicely jumble up different pieces of the puzzle they create collectively.
+These are but a few of the tracks that open up a great album where all

 A souvenir, a gem, something that is both rare and unique enough to be remembered more than well.